Dearly Beloved — Excerpt

 SILVUS

 I shall not eat: the daintiest morsel paralyzes me comatose for a dream of an age.
-Air, the breath of being, the vigor and the bolt, the fire and the brim, the question and the answer, sustains for other nourishments enough that I may dabble myself with water a time and feel blessed from life’s own fountain.
+Air, the breath of being, the biting and relief, the whisper and the clue, the sourcing and the spell, sustains for other nourishments enough that I may dabble myself with water a time and feel blessed from life’s own fountain.

 EVIE